Dream Invest Grow: Purposeful Travel Trip 2026

 DIG aims to end the cycle of poverty and malnutrition in rural Guatemala through community empowerment.
 DIG’s humanitarian volunteers work on sustainable projects that build long-term dignity and hope within these communities by offering a hand up instead of a hand out.
 With a focus on community well-being, DIG provides education opportunities for Mayan youth, medical services for families, and sustainable farming and nutrition systems for entire towns.
 DIG works alongside Mayan community members at the ground level to determine long-term solutions.
 Through DIG’s purposeful travel programs, volunteers can create unforgettable personal experiences while making a long-term impact on these communities.

-DIG is run by Geoff and Rita Doppenberg, the son of Bill and Leny Doppenberg, brother of Judy Van Geest and cousin of Mike Huinink and Dan Huinink.
+DIG is run by Geoff and Rita Doppenberg, the son and daughter-in-law of Bill and Leny Doppenberg, brother of Judy Van Geest and cousin of Mike Huinink and Dan Huinink.
 They are on a humanitarian mission to help the Mayan people.
 (Humans Helping Humans).

 DONATE:

-We have 27 people that will be experiencing this mission.
-The funds we are raising is to offset the cost of this trip and pay for the materials used for the work being done in Guatemala e.g. Smokeless Stoves.
+and pay for the materials used for the work being done in Guatemala e.g. Smokeless Stoves (see video below).

 You can donate to help the group or a specific individual (options 2 or 3).